 A. The general coaching certification must be completed every three years.
-Criteria for involvement

 Q. Can I complete a continuing education course or certified training school to maintain my general coaching certification?

 A No. The general coaching certification can only be renewed by retaking the course every three years.